tomashevich/csvcatalog/README.md

 # catalog
-### tool for creating catalog from .csv tables into duckdb/sqlite storage
+### tool for creating catalog from .csv tables in duckdb/sqlite storage

 ---